RetroDECK/ES-DE/CONTRIBUTING.md

 #### v1.1

-* Support for Raspberry Pi 4 with OpenGL 2.1 (Ubuntu and Raspberry Pi OS)
 * Mix image generation based on screenshots, 3D boxes and marquee files (as in Skyscraper)
-* Improve full-screen support, remove the temporary full screen hacks
+* Ability to show game media in full screen from the gamelist view
 * Proper game launching screen
-* Ability to show game media in full screen from the gamelist view
 * Replace libVLC with FFmpeg
 * Move to the SDL2 GameController API
+* Different button graphics and names applied depending on controller type (Xbox, PlayStation and SNES style)
 * Add to Linux repositories, BSD ports collections etc.

 #### v1.2

+* Support for Raspberry Pi 4 with OpenGL 2.1 (Ubuntu and Raspberry Pi OS)
+* Improve full-screen support, remove the temporary full screen hacks
 * Badges highlighting things like favorite games, completed games etc. (will require theme support)
 * On-screen keyboard
-* Different button graphics and names applied depending on controller type (Xbox, PlayStation and SNES style)
-* Checksum support for the scraper to verify each file before accepting/saving it
 * Web proxy support for the scraper
 * Add GLM library dependency for matrix and vector operations, decommissioning the built-in functions

 #### v1.3

-* Localization/multi-language support.
+* Localization/multi-language support
+* Checksum support for the scraper to verify each file before accepting/saving it
 * Internationalization/multi-language support
 * Complete overhaul of the grid view style
 * A nice and useful grid view implementation in rbsimple-DE
-* Improve the performance of the GLSL shader code
 * Improved text and font functions, e.g. faster and cleaner line wrapping
 * Flatpak and Snap support on Linux